 I am the primary author on the proposed research training plan and will take the lead role in the research described in the plan.
 For Aim 1, with guidance from Dr. Zeithamova, I will be responsible for carrying out and writing up the specified analyses.
 For Aim 2, I will join the leadership team of Dr. Berkman's R01 to design the cognitive reappraisal intervention and will supervise the intervention staff to maintain fidelity between the design and implementation.
 The project coordinator and other graduate students funded by the grant will be responsible for subject recruitment and data collection.
 I will be responsible for preprocessing the neural and behavioral data.
 With guidance from Dr. Berkman, I will conduct the statistical analyses outlined in Aim 2.
-Throughout this process, I will receive additional supervision from Dr. Chavez when engaging in the activities specified in my open and reproducible neuroscience training aim.
+Throughout this process, I will receive additional supervision from Dr. Kelly to broaden my expertise on the psychological mechanisms underlying obesogenic eating behavior, and from Dr. Chavez when engaging in the activities specified in my open and reproducible neuroscience training aim.
 The accomplishment of my research and training aims will further be supported by monthly collaborative meetings with Drs.
 Berkman and Zeithamova.